 Little else is recorded about them apart from a deed which shows that in 1683 William and Mary sold one of the cottages in Oulton that had been inherited by his mother.
 It was bought for £95 by a Robert Corner.
 In the 1940s the Oulton vicar and local historian, Geoffrey Mercer, concluded that it must have been one of the two properties with the address 12 – 14 Aberford Road.

 Seven years after his stint as Lord Mayor William Calverley died in March 1699.
 He was buried at Leeds parish church on 23 March with his distant cousin, the diarist Sir Walter Calverley, there to record the event: “Was at the funeral of Alderman Calverley and had a scarfe and gloves given.”
-Reflecting the charitable actions of his father-in-law, William bequeathed £100, the interest to be distributed by the mayor and aldermen to the poor of Leeds.
+Reflecting the charitable actions of his father-in-law, William bequeathed £100 to be invested with the interest to be distributed by the mayor and aldermen to the poor of Leeds.

 Curiously the Foster pedigree notes that Theophilius Calverley lived at West Hall in Stanley parish.
 It may well have been a completely separate property but it’s also possible that for some reason the parish boundary was redrawn.
 Theophilius doesn’t seem to have become a merchant or businessman.
 Perhaps, because of his marriage, he was wealthy enough, to live the life of a country gentleman.